ftsec/aws_boto3_access/README.md

 With the above instance invoked, our local ~/.aws/credentials file will be updated with the temporary access keys for us to use in the command line as the assumed role user.
 Any new call to our BotoSession will check for valid cached sessions before requesting new keys through the STS assume tole api.

-Below is a console output example
+Below is a console output example.

 ```bash
 2021-08-11 22:44:13,210 INFO     generating new request headers...